 - Proper care of your feeder insects will help ensure optimal nutritional value of the insect for your pet.

 - Hunting insects is something that does not automatically come naturally to captive bred hedgehogs.

 - Hedgehogs tend to use their sense of smell, hearing, and motion detection to locate insects.

 - Hedgehogs that don’t eat freeze dried or canned insects may have better luck eating live insects.

 - Again, to introduce hedgehogs to insects, many owners have found success putting the hedgehog in an empty tub or container and putting the live insects into the tub.
 The hedgehogs will investigate and sometimes try the insects in the tub when they won’t try them otherwise because it is easier to locate the bugs.

 Author: Gail Miller, Millermeade Farm’s Critter Connection

-Contributor: Serena Gross, Entomologist; Megan Gump, Huber Hogs
+Contributors: Serena Gross, Entomologist; Megan Gump, Huber Hogs, Melissa Ramos